 Literature: Students registered for 1 credit hour will be assigned a minimum total of 3 songs for the semester, one of which must be memorized.
 Those registered for 2 credits will be assigned 3 songs minimum, two of which must be memorized.
 All music must be brought to your lesson each week.
-Failure to bring the appropriate and assigned materials may result in a grade reduction.
+Failure to bring the appropriate and assigned materials may result in a grade reduction and cancelled lesson.

 Midterm Juries: Midterm juries serve as the midterm exam for this individual instruction course.
 Like the "pre-jury" the midterm jury allows the student to perform as they would in the actual jury.
-Requirements for midterm juries: are to perform approximately half of the semester's literature from memory.
+Requirements for midterm juries: perform approximately half of the semester's literature from memory during normal lesson time.